-7. Change in adult holding temperature compliance criterion of 56°F daily average temperature to 61°F 7-day daily average temperature (or something similar) to Jellys Ferry
+7. Change in adult holding temperature compliance criterion of 56°F daily average temperature to 61°F 7DADM (or something similar) to Jellys Ferry

 Adult winter-run Chinook enter the Sacramento River system usually with gametes not fully developed and move into the upper river where they hold until ready to spawn.
 After migrating from the ocean as early as December, they hold in deeper areas along the entire Upper Sacramento River from February to June as far downstream as Jellys Ferry4.